eraofchaos/eraofchaos.github.io/artifacts/Angelic Alliance.md

 ---
 title: "Artifacts - Angelic Alliance"
 permalink: /artifacts/Angelic Alliance/
-excerpt: "Angelic Alliance A holy relic forged from precious items by Angelic power.
+excerpt: "Era of Chaos  Angelic Alliance.
+Angelic Alliance A holy relic forged from precious items by Angelic power.
 Able to increase the power of your allies."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Angelic Alliance.md"